 J.W.
 Allen (1798 - 1913)The Company's History

 The trunk and military outfitters J.W.
 Allen were one of the longest standing barrack and camp equipage makers in British history.
 We know that they were established in 1798 as they advertised their longevity on their catalogues and invoices at the turn of 1900.
 The company prospered for over a century and their last known entry in the London Trade Directories is for 1913.
 Little is known of their early existence and the range of items they produced but by the 1820s they start to appear in the Trade Directories under Trunk Makers and listed as 'Allen, John 22 Strand'.
 It was common practice to list campaign furniture makers under Trunk Makers as opposed to cabinet makers.
 It is probable that Allen, like a lot of other makers, started off life as a trunk maker and grew to include camp equipage amongst his stock.
 The two areas went hand in hand and it would have been a natural progression.
 Allen conducted their business mostly from different shops on the Strand, as the timeline shows, with the two major addresses in their history being Nos.
 22 and 37.
 The company was also at 18 and 31.
 For a period in the 1830s and 40s Allen also advertised on his labels the address 'Hungerford House Corner of Hungerford Street' which is in Whitechapel.
 It's possible that was the address of his workshops and when he expanded his business to include 18 Strand he gave over Hungerford House purely to manufacture.
 If this was the case, and it should be noted that we have no documentary evidence of it, there would be no point in advertising an address that did not offer retail.
 It can be guessed, that given the size of Allen's business by the 1860s, that he had a separate factory.
+Please note that if you are reading this on any website other than Christopher Clarke Antiques, it is likely to have been copied without their permission.
 Although different addresses are used at different periods in advertising, giving a timeline, reference is still made to their address of 18 and 22 in their catalogue of 1878.
 It is found on two drawings of portmanteaus, so possibly they were simply old drawings re-used and so are a red herring as an indicator to their premises at that date.
 Certainly by the time of the 1880 Postal Directory the buildings between 16 and 32 Strand are no longer listed.
 This would suggest that they were either re-numbered or demolished which might also account for Allen moving to 37 Strand.

 The name of the business changed over the years, dependent on the family member's involved.
 It started as John Allen but changed to J.W. & T. Allen in the early 1840s.
 It is probable that John William and Thomas Allen were John's sons with the father's namesake using the addition of his second name to distinguish himself from his parent.
 An advert of 1857 uses both the names W & T Allen and in smaller print J.W. & T. Allen.
 By 1861 the company's name appears simply as J.W.
 Allen with Thomas removed.
 Thomas does not seem to be used in advertising until Allen's final year when the company is described as 'Late J.W. & T. Allen'.
 By 1865 JW Allen had opened very large, smart premises at 37 Strand.
 It is probable that this address also included No. 38 and was on the corner with Buckingham Street.
 The illustrations they used on catalogues show a building with six floors and large windows stacked high with cases etc. Their signage advertises that they are Military Outfitters and sell portmanteau.
 The Royal Coat of Arms stands proudly over their door indicating that they enjoyed the patronage of The Prince of Wales.
 From this period on the company name themselves as both JW Allen and simply Allen.
 Presumably they were so well known by this time that to many they were recognised by their abbreviated name.